Error exponents of quantum state discrimination with composite correlated hypotheses: Introduction

 In particular, this lemma also states the ``strong converse property'', a desirable mathematical property in information theory~\cite{Wolfowitz1978} that delineates a sharp boundary for the tradeoff between the Type-I and Type-II errors in the asymptotic regime: any possible scheme with Type-II error decaying to zero with an exponent larger than the relative entropy will result in the Type-I error converging to one in the asymptotic limit.
 Therefore, the Chernoff-Stein’s Lemma provides a rigorous operational interpretation of the relative entropy and establishes a crucial connection between hypothesis testing and information theory~\cite{Blahut1974}.

 A natural question is whether the above result generalizes to the quantum case.
-Substantial efforts have been made to answer this fundamental question in quantum information community~(see, e.g., \cite{hiai1991proper,Ogawa2000,Hayashi2002,Audenaert2008b,hayashi2007error,brandao2010generalization,cooney2016strong,mosonyi2015quantum,wang2019resource,WW2019,fang2025adversarial,fang2024generalized}).
+Substantial efforts have been made to answer this fundamental question in quantum information community~(see, e.g., \cite{hiai1991proper,Ogawa2000,Hayashi2002,audenaert2008asymptotic,hayashi2007error,brandao2010generalization,cooney2016strong,mosonyi2015quantum,wang2019resource,WW2019,fang2025adversarial,fang2024generalized,hayashi2025entanglement}).
 Consider the problem of distinguishing between two quantum hypotheses: the system is prepared either in state $\rho_n$ (the null hypothesis) or in state $\sigma_n$ (the alternative hypothesis).
 Operationally, the discrimination is carried out using a two-outcome positive operator-valued measure (POVM) $\{M_n, I-M_n\}$, with $0 \leq M_n \leq I$.
-The type-I and type-II errors are, respectively, given by
+With this choice of test, the Type-I and Type-II errors are, respectively, given by

 It is generally impossible to find a quantum measurement that simultaneously makes both errors vanish; thus, one studies the asymptotic behavior of $\alpha$ and $\beta$ as $n \to \infty$, expecting a trade-off between minimizing $\alpha$ and minimizing $\beta$.
-The interplay between these errors can be analyzed in various operational regimes (see Figure~\ref{fig: regime error exponent}): (I) the Stein's exponent regime, which focuses on the exponential decay rate of the type-II error when the type-I error is constrained below a constant threshold; (II) the error exponent regime, which investigates the exponential rate at which the type-I error vanishes when the type-II error is required to decay exponentially at a prescribed rate; and (III) the strong converse exponent regime, which examines the exponential rate at which the type-I error converges to one when the type-II error decays exponentially at a given rate.
+The interplay between these errors can be analyzed in various operational regimes (see Figure~\ref{fig: regime error exponent}): (I) the \textbf{Stein exponent} regime, which focuses on the exponential decay rate of the Type-II error when the Type-I error is below a constant threshold; (II) the \textbf{error exponent} regime, which investigates the exponential rate at which the Type-I error vanishes when the Type-II error is required to decay exponentially at a prescribed rate; and (III) the \textbf{strong converse exponent} regime, which examines the exponential rate at which the Type-I error converges to one when the Type-II error decays exponentially at a given rate.

-\paragraph{Stein's exponent.} In asymmetric hypothesis testing, one aims to minimize the type-II error while keeping the type-I error below a certain threshold $\ve \in (0,1)$.
-The optimal type-II error is given by
+\paragraph{Stein exponent.} In asymmetric hypothesis testing, one aims to minimize the Type-II error while keeping the Type-I error below a fixed threshold $\ve \in (0,1)$.
+The optimal Type-II error is given by